alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 // TypeError: Cannot read property 'sayHi' of undefined

-// Use the "?" operator:
+// With the "?" operator:
 // Try to call "sayHi()" method
 // that is supposed to exist on "methods" property
 // that is supposed to exist on "myObj" object